judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 # Modeling emission distribution using DNN

-The emission distribution is often restricted to discrete, Gaussian or mixture of Gaussian in previous speech recognition task.
-Recently there has been a emergence where the emission distribution is replaced with a deep neural network, leading to DNN/HMM framework.
+The emission distribution is often assumed to be discrete, Gaussian or mixture of Gaussian in previous speech recognition tasks.
+Recently there has been an emergence where the emission distribution is replaced with a deep neural network, leading to DNN/HMM framework.
 In this framework, a DNN is trained to estimate $p(x_t \| f_t)$.
 According to Bayes's law, we have